FAQ

 V1 is REST + curl.
 Use any HTTP client.
 Official SDKs for JavaScript/TypeScript, Python, and Ruby are V1.5 — coming after we see which languages customers actually use.

 If you want to publish a community SDK, we’d love to link to it from the docs.
-Open an issue at github.com/warpweb/warpweb-docs.
+Email support@warpweb.ai with the link and we’ll add it.

 What’s the data retention policy?